 https://bit.ly/wiscnet-slack - Indicate you are interested in artificial intelligence, and we’ll get you into the right channel.

-The WiscNet Cybersecurity Incident Response Simulator is an interactive storytelling tool designed to help users practice responding to cyber threats in realistic scenarios.
+The WiscNet Cybersecurity Incident Tabletop is an interactive storytelling tool designed to help users practice responding to cyber threats in realistic scenarios.
 Users choose a type of WiscNet member organization and a role on the Cybersecurity Incident Response Team.
 Through engaging, guided simulations set in the fictional community of Sudden Valley, Wisconsin, users face escalating challenges like ransomware or phishing attacks.
 They make strategic decisions, roll dice to determine outcomes, and learn incident response best practices in a gamified experience.